List of Austin Powers characters: Paddy O'Brien

-Patty O'Brien is an Irish henchman and assassin hired by Dr. Evil to kill Austin Powers.
+Paddy O'Brien is an Irish henchman and assassin hired by Dr. Evil to kill Austin Powers.
 After he kills a victim, he leaves a charm from his charm bracelet behind with the body, and calls these pieces his "lucky charms", which he claims Scotland Yard is after.
 Both Dr. Evil and Frau laugh at this, with the latter explaining how the term is a reference to the famous brand of cereal.

 He is present during one of the most famous scenes of the first Austin Powers movie.
 When Austin is sitting on a toilet in a stall at the casino restroom, he appears out of a vent above Austin and sneakily tries to strangle him with his charm bracelet.
 Austin traps him in-between his legs and asks him "Do you work for Number 2?" ("Who does Number 2 work for?" in later pressings of the film).
-The man in the adjacent stall (who thinks Austin is having trouble defecating) says "You show that turd who's boss!"
+The man in the adjacent stall (played by Tom Arnold) thinks Austin is having trouble defecating and tells him "You show that turd who's boss!"
 O'Brien is killed in the situation, having been drowned in the toilet, and his charms are later seen on the restroom floor.